 By Sarah of ASocialNomad

-Colchester is England’s oldest recorded town and is the site of the only Roman circus in England, as well as a host of other Roman remains, including one of the most intact Roman walls in the country.
+This is England’s oldest recorded town and is the site of the only Roman circus in England.
+It is home to a host of other Roman remains, including one of the most intact Roman walls in the country.
 There’s even a pub (the Hole in the Wall) built into part of it!

 There are several free walking tours to take in Colchester.
 All of these are downloadable with maps; some have audio guides.